 Where can I find out about scholarships and funding at Warwick?

 For further information regarding the funding opportunities at Warwick please visit our funding pages.
-There may also be funding and scholarship information on your department website so please check here too.
-You can also learn more about the scholarship opportunities at Warwick through the Academic Office's presentation.
+There may also be funding and scholarship information on your department website so please check there too.

 How do I pay my tuition fees?

 Tuition fee and accommodation payments to the University of Warwick are managed by the Student Finance team.
 For further information on how to make a payment and when to pay, please visit our student finance pages.

 Why have I been assessed as an Overseas fees payer?

 If you have been assessed as an overseas fee payer this will be stated in your offer letter.
 This will be based on the information that you provided in your postgraduate application.
 If you believe that this assessment is incorrect, you can follow the instructions in the offer letter to have your fee status re-assessed.
 The Postgraduate Admissions Service will use the guidance published by UKCISA to make this assessment.
 You will need to provide evidence to demonstrate that you meet the Home fee status category.

 For detailed information on the CAS process, please visit the Request your CAS webpage.

 The University requires evidence that your English Language capability is of a level that will enable you to succeed on your chosen course of postgraduate study.
 We therefore have English Language entry requirements based on minimum standards.
 There are a number of tests that students can take to meet the English requirements of the course.
 Further information can be found at www.warwick.ac.uk/study/postgraduate/apply/english/